20SEBastian03/PraktikumSoftwaretechnik2024_25/INSTALLING.md

 ## 2.3 Install the Project Files

-There are multiple ways to get the Projectfiles from our GitHub Repository.
+There are multiple ways to get the project files from our GitHub repository.

 Here are 2 examples:<br>